 By finding a job during your studies at Memorial, you can build your resume, gain hands-on experience and earn some extra spending money.
 Some degree programs also offer co-operative work placements for students to help fuse academic knowledge with practical experience.
 Student can also enhance their employability through our Professional Skills Development Program.

 The Internationalization Office also provides career and employment advice through individual appointments.

 To find an on-campus job, students can take advantage of the Memorial Undergraduate Career Experience Program (MUCEP).
 Through this program students can work either 40 or 80 hours per semester at one of our participating faculties or departments.

 Students can also take advantage of the International Student Work Experience Program (ISWEP).
 ISWEP is similar to the MUCEP program but is designed exclusively for international students.
 Check with the Internationalization Office for more information on the on-campus job programs that are available to you.

 Additionally, job openings may be available through the library, campus food services, housing, and other operations on campus.

-International students are permitted to work off-campus for up to 20 hours per week during a regular academic session and full-time during regularly scheduled breaks.
-For more information on your ability to work as an international student in Canada, visit the Government of Canada website.
+International students are permitted to work off-campus.
+For information on your ability to work as an international student in Canada, visit the Government of Canada website.